Agilicus Launcher (Desktop)

 The Agilicus Launcher provides a means of interacting with the user for the purposes of:

+It may be used standalone, or, directly integrated to a browser.
 This can be particularly useful to:

 When installed in this mode, the Launcher will update itself periodically as it is run.
 It will initially query the user, and, then, interact again as needed to refresh credentials.